harshchaudh/picTalk/README.md

 ## Architecture

 ## Getting started
-This section details the steps required to deploy the website and complete necessary tests.
-The following instructions are for Ubuntu based Linux distrubtions; **Ubuntu 22.04.4 LTS** was used specificaly.
+This section details the steps required to deploy the website and complete the necessary tests.
+The following instructions are for Ubuntu-based Linux distributions; **Ubuntu 22.04.4 LTS** was used specifically.

 ### Prerequsites
-We'll assume you have the basic's softwares like Python3.
+We'll assume you have the basic software like Python 3.
 Create a virtual environment,

 ```cpp
 python3 -m venv /path/to/venv